People involved in Family Law disputes are encouraged by the Family Court to resolve their disputes without going to Court or to a Judge to decide.

 Click here for more information about our fees and pricing.

-Your first meeting with us is a low fixed-fee of $220 (including gst), payable at reception at the conclusion of your appointment.
+Your first meeting with us is a low fixed-fee of $330 (including gst), payable when you book your appointment.

 To speak with an experienced family lawyer about your situation is the best thing you can do.
 It really is worth finding out as much as you can about what happens in a separation.
 Do not put off coming to see us because you don’t think it’s worth it.
 It is always worth discussing your situation and your options with a lawyer.